 Yes.
 We can give you the names and phone numbers of employers who recruit/hire students and new college graduates or career services professionals who work with college students.

-Students responding to NACE's annual student survey said that when looking at a job and employers, they first consider:
+Students responding to NACE's annual student survey said that when looking at a job, they first consider:

 In NACE’s annual student survey, graduating seniors cited:

 The U.S. Bureau of Labor Statistics says, "The more you learn, the more you earn—and the less likely you are to be unemployed."
 They have put together this handy chart to prove the point.